If you’re struggling with unaffordable debts in the UK and have few assets to your name, a Debt Relief Order (DRO) may be an option for you.

 DRO advantages and disadvantages

-- Your debts are written off if your situation hasn’t improved
+- Your debt is written off if your financial situation doesn’t improve in one year.

-- Your job can be affected depending on what industry you work in
+- Potential job impact, depending on the industry you operate in.

 The DRO process